VickySekhon/Restaurant-Simulator/README.md

 4. Run <em>TakeOutGUI.java</em>

 ## Credits
-- Project created by Abdul-Rahman Mawlood-Yunis and expanded on by Vicky Sekhon
+- Project skeleton created by Abdul-Rahman Mawlood-Yunis and functionality completed by Vicky Sekhon

 ## License
 This project is licensed under the MIT License.